stacks-network/docs/src/pages/storage-hubs/amazon-ec2-deploy.md

    ![CloudFormation email](/images/cloudformation-email.png)

    iv.
 Enter the name of the S3 bucket to create for data storage in the **GaiaBucketName** field.
-The name will be combined with the stack name to create a unique S3 bucket.
-This will be ignored if _GaiaStorageType_ is set to `disk`.
+The template combines this name with the stack name to create a unique S3 bucket.
+The template ignores this field if **GaiaStorageType** is set to `disk`.

    ![CloudFormation bucket name](/images/cloudformation-bucket.png)

    v.
-Select the **GaiaStorageType** of which to use as a backend for the Gaia Hub. `s3` will cause an S3 bucket to be created based on the name given above. `disk` will attach a separate EBS volume to the EC2 instance for Hub storage.
+Select the **GaiaStorageType** of which to use as a backend for the Gaia Hub.
+Selecting `s3` causes the template to create an S3 bucket based on the name given in the previous step.
+Selecting `disk` causes the template to attach a separate EBS volume to the EC2 instance for Hub storage.

    ![CloudFormation storage type](/images/cloudformation-storage-type.png)